- American Physical Society Sites

 ARTICLE I-NAME AND DEFINITIONS OF TERMS

-This subunit of the American Physical Society, existing in accordance with Article VIII of the Constitution of the Society as revised in 1990, shall be called the Forum on the History of Physics.
+This Forum of the American Physical Society shall be called the Forum on the History of Physics.

 The “Official Year” shall extend from the close of one Regular Meeting to the close of the next Regular Meeting.